bbauska/JS-svg/README.md

 -&gt; true
 </pre>

-How can a number equal a string?
+<p>How can a number equal a string?
 Well, it can't.
-JavaScript is casting the string as a number to make sense of the expression.
+JavaScript is casting the string as a
+number to make sense of the expression.
 It is essentially coercing the string data into number data (also known as type coercion).
-That's why we're always better off using the strict equality operator in JavaScript, something that doesn't exist in many other languages.
+That's why we're always better off using the strict equality operator in JavaScript, something that doesn't exist in many other languages.</p>

 <pre>
 1 === "1";
 -&gt; false
 </pre>

-This kind of casting also occurs when we try to add numbers to strings, but it works in the opposite direction; the numbers in this case are converted to strings.
+<p>This kind of casting also occurs when we try to add numbers to strings, but it works
+in the opposite direction; the numbers in this case are converted to strings.</p>

 <pre>
 1 + "2";